danjackson0/danjackson0/README.md

 - 🌱 I’m currently learning git
 - 💞️ I’m looking to collaborate on GIS
 - 📫 How to reach me dan.jackson@rtd-denver.com
-- 😄 Pronouns: he
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: GIS
+- ⚡ Fun fact: Enjoy Mapping

 <!---
 danjackson0/danjackson0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.